Football manager to be sacked odds

 The Shortlist: Who’s at Risk

-Here are the odds for the next manager to be sacked and how those odds compare to those at the start of the season:
+No doubt the odds will continue to shift dramatically as events unfold, but here are the odds for the next manager to be sacked and how they compare to the odds at the start of the season:

 Manager (Club) Odds at Start 2025–26 Current Odds*